 Background and activities

-I am Adjunct Professor of Mental Health at the University South-Eastern Norway and Senior Advisor at the National Competence Centre for Mental Health Care (Napha).
+I am an Adjunct Professor at VID Scientific University at the family therapy and systemic practice programs, and Senior Advisor at the National Competence Centre for Mental Health Care (Napha).

 Scientific, academic and artistic work

 A selection of recent journal publications, artistic productions, books, including book and report excerpts.
 See all publications in the database

 - (2021) Development of salutogenic coping skills: Experiences with daily challenges among young adults suffering from long-term psychosis.
 International Journal of Qualitative Studies on Health and Well-being. vol. 16 (1).

 - (2021) “The Troublesome Other and I”: Parallel Stories of Separated Parents in Prolonged Conflicts.
 Journal of Marital & Family Therapy. vol. 47 (1).

 - (2021) "It is not just about doing or saying the right things": Working systemically with parents whose children are placed in public care.
 Journal of Family Therapy.

 - (2020) Relational recovery in co-occurring conditions: a qualitative study of first-person experiences.
 Advances in Dual Diagnosis: Policy, practice and research in mental health and substance use. vol. 13 (2).

 - (2020) Den psykopolitiske, den kønspolitiske og den radikale - diskussioner af menneskesyn og etiske perspektiver i tre dominerende forestillinger om god praksis på psykisk sundhedsområdet.
 Dansk pædagogisk tidsskrift.